realworldocaml/book/en/prologue.md

 ### The OCaml Platform

-Core is a comprehensive and effective standard library, but there's a lot more out software out there.
-A large community of programmers have been using OCaml since its first release in 1996 and have generated a lot of useful libraries and tools.
+Core is a comprehensive and effective standard library, but there's a much more OCaml software out there.
+A large community of programmers have been using OCaml since its first release in 1996 and have generated many useful libraries and tools.
+We'll introduce some of these libraries in the course of the examples presented in the book.

-In Real World OCaml, we'll introduce some of these libraries for you to experiment with realistic examples.
 The installation and management of these third-party libraries is made much easier via a package management tool known as OPAM.
 We'll explain more about OPAM as the book unfolds, but it forms the basis of the Platform, which is a set of tools and libraries that, along with the OCaml compiler, let you build realistic applications quickly and effectively.

-Another big improvement in Core is the `utop` command-line interface.
+We'll also use OPAM for installing the `utop` command-line interface.
 This is a modern interactive tool that supports command history, macro expansion, module completion, and other niceties that make it much more pleasant to work with the language.
 We'll be using `utop` throughout the book instead of the normal OCaml toplevel.
-It can, of course, be installed using OPAM, and [xref](#installation) guides you through that process.

 ## About this book

-Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with _statically-typed functional programming_.
-The world of dynamic scripting languages such as Javascript, Ruby and Python have all adopted healthy elements of functional programming, but not all of it.
+Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with statically-typed functional programming.
+Depending on your background, many of the concepts we cover will be new, including traditional functional-programming techniques like higher-order functions and immutable data types, as well as aspects of OCaml's powerful type and module systems.
-Real World OCaml takes you through the full lifecycle of how to construct software with static typing, including the powerful module system that makes code reuse so much more robust.

-At the same time, OCaml is not Haskell.
-It takes a much more pragmatic approach by being strictly evaluated by default and permitting arbitrary side-effects.
-In fact, you can write OCaml code that looks very similar to imperative C, but that remains perfectly type-safe.
-One of the major strengths of OCaml for systems programming is that, with some experience, you can predict the runtime behaviour of a block of code very easily.
-We'll explain some of these tricks to you as we go through the book.

-If you've learnt some OCaml before, this book may surprise you with some differences from your past experience.
-Core redefines most of the standard modules to be much more consistent, and so you'll need to adapt older code.
-We believe the Core model is worth learning; it's been successfully used on large, million-line codebases and removes a big barrier to more widespread OCaml adoption.
+If you've learned some OCaml before, this book may surprise you with some differences from your past experience.
+Core redefines most of the standard modules to be much more consistent, and so you'll need to adapt older code to work with Core.
+We believe the Core model is worth learning; it's been successfully used on large, multi-million-line codebases and removes a big barrier to building sophisticated applications in OCaml.
 There will always exist code that uses only the compiler standard library of course, but there are other online resources available to learn that.
-Real World OCaml focuses on the techniques the authors have used in their personal experience to construct scalable, robust computer systems.
+Real World OCaml focuses on the techniques the authors have used in their personal experience to construct scalable, robust systems.

 ### What to expect

 Real World OCaml is split into three parts and appendices:

+* Part I covers the language itself, opening with a guided tour designed to provide a quick sketch of the language.
+Don't expect to understand everything in the tour; it's meant to give you a taste of many different aspects of the language, but the ideas covered there will be explained in more depth in the chapters that follow.

-* Part I covers the basic language concepts you'll need to know when building OCaml programs.
-You won't need to memorise all of this (objects, for example, are used rarely in practice), but understanding the concepts and examples is important.
-This part opens up with a guided tour to give you a quick overview of the language.
-It then moves onto modules, functors and objects, which may take some time to digest.
-It is persevering, however: even though these concepts may be difficult at first, they will put you in good stead when switching to other modern languages, many of which have drawn inspiration from ML.
+  After covering the core language, Part I then moves onto more advanced features like modules, functors and objects. which may take some time to digest, but understanding these concepts is important.
+  Even beyond OCaml, these ideas will put you in good stead when switching to other modern languages, many of which have drawn inspiration from ML.

-* Part II builds on the basics by working through useful tools and techniques.
-Here you'll pick up useful techniques for building networked systems, as well as functional design patterns that help combine different features of the language to good effect.
-The focus throughout this section is on networked systems, and among other examples we'll build a running example that will perform Internet queries using the DuckDuckGo search engine.
+* Part II builds on the basics by working through useful tools and techniques for addressing common practical applications, from command-line parsing to network programming.
+Along the way, you'll learn about functional design patterns that help combine different features of the language to good effect.

-* Part III is all about understanding the runtime system in OCaml.
-It's a remarkably simple system in comparison to other language runtimes (such as Java or the .NET CLR), and you'll need to read this to build very high performance systems that have to minimize resource usage or interface to C libraries.
+* Part III is about understanding the OCaml runtime.
+It's a remarkably simple system in comparison to other language runtimes (such as Java or the .NET CLR), and you'll need to read this to build very high performance systems or to interface with C libraries.
 This is also where we talk about profiling and debugging techniques using tools such as GNU `gdb`.